 The menstrual cycle dictates when a woman can become pregnant; she is only fertile for a small window each month.
-This is in the three or so days following ovulation.
-A cycle starts with a period, which typically lasts 3 – 5 days.
+This is in the three to five days before and the day of ovulation.
+A cycle starts with a period, which typically lasts 3 - 5 days.
 After the bleeding has finished, a rise in estrogen and luteinizing hormone causes the lining of the uterus to thicken in preparation for a fertilized egg to implant there.
 About halfway through the cycle, an egg is released.
 If a sperm cell joins with the egg, it will implant on the uterine lining, beginning the pregnancy.

 Ovulation and Fertility